Course calendar

 - A.I. and our research practices:

-- A.I. as useful ‘servant’ helping us in many of our activities, e.g., transcriptions, literature reviews, language, teaching.
+- A.I. as useful tool that may help us in many of our activities, but that also play back into our activities.
+Transcriptions, literature reviews, language, teaching.
 Emphasis on practical issues, but also some basic research ethics.

 - A.I. and fundamental consequences for research practices and identities.
 Core ethical and exitential issues around the future of research as we know it.